Georgian Food to Remember

 Georgian cuisine encompasses a range of flavors and styles, from fresh vegetables like eggplant and tomatoes, to hearty cheese breads, dumplings and skewered meats.
 Being located on the Silk Road, Georgia has borrowed from some of the best culinary traditions, near and far.
 You may notice Persian and Turkish spice flavors, Mediterranean-style salads and even Mongolian-style dumplings.

-Our menu changes from time to time, but you are likely to see most of the following dishes at a community Supra dinner:
+Our menu changes from time to time, but you are likely to see most of the following dishes at a Seattle Supra dinner:

 Georgian Salad